SingleManTH/agiletoolkit.org/docs/data/dsql/overview.md

   'select'=>"select [options] [field] [from] [table] [join] [where] [group] [having] [order] [limit]"

-This is how DSQL achieves it's flexibility.
+There are several pre-defined templates and you can always add your own.
+This is how DSQL achieves its flexibility.

 ## Uses

 In Agile Toolkit, interaction with relational databases is managed through [Relational Models](/data/relational/overview).

-So as a general rule, **always use DSQL within a Model**.
-In very specific circumstances advanced developers may use DSQL directly within Views, but this is not advised for beginners with Adaptive Toolkit.

-Relational Models already offer a range of flexible built-in queries, so a typical Agile Toolkit developer will rarely need to use DSQL directly.
-But for expert developers and advanced requirements DSQL provides an awesome way to add power and flexibility to your Agile Toolkit Models.
+DSQL is primarily a low-level layer used by the Model class to generate queries using its own convenient and object-oriented query syntax.
+Models will cover most of your query needs, and whenever possible you should use this Model syntax rather than accessing DSQL directly.

+	// BAD code:

+	$name = $dsql->table('user')->field('name')->where('id',(int)$_GET['id'])->getOne();

+	// GOOD Code:

+	$name = $this->add('Model_User')->loadBy((int)$_GET['id'])->get('name');

+In both cases the result is one query, so there is almost no performance benefit to using DSQL.

+You would only use DSQL directly when:

+* You require SQL features that can't be accessed through the Model query syntax
+* You are extending the Model class to add new features.